AelinXYZ/AELIPs/content/aelips/aelip-15.md

 In the createPool method called by a sponsor, there will be an array of NFT structs passed into the method as a single argument, which defines which collections can access the pool and the Investment token rules for each collection.

 When an Investor calls the purchasePoolTokens method on the contract, the function will loop over all the structs and determine if this is a NFT deal and how many Investment tokens the investor may deposit.
+There are 3 potential rules that may be created for an investor holding a NFT:

+1. Sponsors may allow each wallet holding a qualified NFT to deposit an unlimited amount of Investment tokens
+2. a certain amount of Investment tokens per wallet
+3. a certain amount of Investment tokens per qualified NFT held

+Under scenario 1, any investor holding a qualified NFT may participate in the pool but the NFT they participate with is blacklisted after the deposit event.
+IF an investor holds multiple NFTs they must select which one they want to use before a deposit event.
+The remaining NFTs they hold remain eligible for participating in the deal.

+Under scenario 2, an investor has access to a specific allocation and all the tokens in their wallet will be blacklisted at the end of the transaction.
+If the investor wishes to have a higher allocation they must split the NFTs between multiple wallets before participating in the deal.

+Under scenario 3, an investor gets a specific allocation per NFT held.
+Each time they participate they must select the NFTs they are using for their allocation and they may invest up to the allocation per NFT times the amount of NFTs they hold.
+At the end of a transaction the contract will blacklist each NFT they have minted against even if they have not used their full allocation for that NFT.

-Each investor will have a limit of one deposit per deal and their NFTs will be blacklisted from accessing the pool again; Aelin needs to track which NFTs they have minted against so if anyone aims to use the same ones on a different address it can be blocked.
+For blacklisted NFTs, Aelin contracts will track which NFTs they have minted against so if anyone aims to use the same ones on a different address it can be blocked.
 The remaining rules of the Aelin pool function as normal.

 Additionally, an event must be fired when the createPool method is called by a sponsor for every NFT struct passed.
 This will allow the subgraph to read the rules of the NFT collections and makes it easier for the clients to show which NFT projects are able to access a pool and how much the rules of the pool.